 Former world heavyweight champion Bermane Stiverne scaled big for the second consecutive fight as the Haitian bids to regain the green and gold strap.

-Stiverne weighed 239 pounds the first time his fought Deontay Wilder in January 2015 but fast-forward almost three years and ‘B-Ware’ is now a whopping 254 pounds.
+Stiverne weighed 239 pounds the first time he fought Deontay Wilder in January 2015 but almost three years on, and ‘B-Ware’ is now a whopping 254 pounds.

 To put that into perspective, it’s the same weight as Anthony Joshua was for his latest bout with Carlos Takam, and despite being four inches bigger than Stiverne, many thought that was way too heavy.

 For his part, Wilder came in at a trim 220 pounds for his sixth defense of the title as the American pushes towards a possible return to the UK next year.